 Hannah Blackmore (b.1978) is originally from Jersey in the Channel Islands, U.K. and now lives in Hobart, Tasmania.
-Working as an artist from her studio in Salamanca Arts Centre, she enjoys painting the Tasmanian landscape and gains inspiration from the coast.
+Working as an full-time artist from her studio in Salamanca Arts Centre, she enjoys painting the Tasmanian landscape and gains inspiration from the coast.

-Creating landscapes of the natural world, her work allows her to continually explore new places and different painting techniques, inviting the viewer to see nature in different ways.
+Creating paintings of the natural world, Hannah's work allows her to continually explore new places and different techniques, inviting the viewer to see nature in different ways.

 Hannah comes from a creative family and has made art all her life, going full-time in 2015.
-Working in acrylic primarily, her work has significantly evolved over the years since completing a fine art degree.
+Working in acrylic primarily, her work has significantly evolved over the years since completing a Fine Art degree in Cheltenham, U.K..

-Hannah seeks inspiration from the environment around her, with the coast being a focal point.
-As a resident artist of Salamanca Arts Centre, Hannah’s studio is situated on the second floor.
 Hannah is also studying business and is passionate about helping artists succeed.
-She has created a membership site for artists, called This Business of Art.
+She has created a membership site for artists called This Business of Art.

 Hannah welcomes visitors to her studio in the heart of Salamanca Arts Centre, feel free to get in touch and arrange a time.You can also find smaller paintings and prints in Off Centre Gallery on the ground floor of Salamanca Arts Centre, open daily.